 The introduction to Ireland of what is recognised as Modern Freemasonry lagged developments in England by some four years.
 Dublin press reports of the Duke of Montagu’s decision to accept the position of Grand Master of the Grand Lodge of England attracted broad interest in Ireland.
 It featured across the political spectrum in both pro-government and opposition newspapers.
-John Whalley’s loyalist Dublin News Letter carried a description of Montagu’s installation in July 1721, and the following month, John Harding’s opposition-leaning Dublin Impartial News Letter gave an account of the initiation of Viscount Hinchingbroke, Sir George Oxenden and Sir Robert Rich at the King’s Arms tavern at St Paul’s Churchyard.
+John Whalley’s loyalist Dublin News Letter carried a description of Montagu’s installation in July 1721, and the following month, John Harding’s opposition-leaning Dublin Impartial News Letter gave an account of the initiation of Viscount Hinchingbroke, the eldest son of Edward Montagu, 3rd Earl of Sandwich, Sir George Oxenden, and Sir Robert Rich at the King’s Arms tavern at St Paul’s Churchyard.
 On top of this were reports of the Duke of Wharton’s decision to join the Craft and Irish newspapers alerted their readers that ‘his Grace [Wharton] was admitted into the Society of Freemasons… and came home to his house in the Pall Mall in a white leather apron’.
 Despite selling his Irish estates to fund his investment in South Sea Company stock, Wharton had a following in Ireland and was friends with many of the Anglo-Irish aristocracy including Richard Parsons, 1st Earl of Rosse, later the first Grand Master of the Grand Lodge of Ireland.

 In Ireland as in England, freemasonry was led publicly by the aristocracy.
 Born in Twickenham to the west of London, Rosse had succeeded his father as Viscount Rosse in the Irish peerage in 1702 and at the age of 22 was created an Earl by George I to encourage and reward his loyalty.
 He was appointed Grand Master of Ireland in 1725.
 There is no information on those holding office at the Grand Lodge of Ireland from 1726-30 and Rosse may have remained at the head of Irish Freemasonry until 1731, when Lord Kingston succeeded him.